-Compelled by charity, idealism and pedagogy, Adler emphasized moral education, psychological development and integration of the creative and manual arts with academics.
+Compelled by charity, idealism, and pedagogy, Felix Adler emphasized moral education, psychological development, and integration of the creative and manual arts with academics.
 The school, coeducational and integrated from the start, continues to serve a diverse population and strives to have that intentional diversity reflected in all programs.

-The Fieldston Middle School, comprised of grades 6‐8, opened in the fall of 2007 to serve the distinct developmental, social and intellectual needs of students in this demographic.
+The Fieldston Middle School, comprising grades 6 to 8, opened in the fall of 2007 to serve the distinct developmental, social, and intellectual needs of students in this demographic.